-That study also did not assess removal of bisphenol A or other chemicals.
+That study also did not assess the removal of bisphenol A or other chemicals.
 However, it did test a wide variety of filters, and including brand model names in the supplemental material.
 It is additionally significant because it explored the effects of molecular size on filtering efficiency.
-A further examination of molecular polarity — combined with size — may offer guidance on ability to filter other substances.
+A further examination of molecular polarity — combined with size — may offer guidance on the ability to filter other substances.

-An alternative selection method is to explore filters which have been NSF/ANSI certified for removal of specific chemicals involved on a study.
+An alternative selection method is to explore filters that have been NSF/ANSI certified for removal of specific chemicals involved in a study.
 As one example, our proof-of-concept study focused on BPA, and as a result, selected a Multi-Pure/Aquaversa under-sink, carbon-filter model which is NSF/ANSI 401 certified for “reduction of the compounds atenolol, bisphenol A, carbamazepine, DEET, estrone, ibuprofen, linuron, meprobamate, metolachlor, naproxen, nonylphenol, phenytoin, TECP, TCPP, and trimethoprim.”

 The Aquaversa system for our proof-of-concept study cost approximately $650 installed.

 Sometimes laboratory reagents make for the best ingredients.
 Salt, baking powder, and baking soda are of unknown provenance.
 All contain undisclosed non-clumping chemicals and other substances of unknown identity, purity, and concentration.